Sponsor

 "I was pretty much at the verge of suicide at that time…and it really helped me out," he said.
 "I saw that there were a lot of people like me who had problems adjusting to civilian life after coming back from the war.
 But it was also political - it was about getting out of this war, educating the public, and helping veterans."

-Millantz says people have called him a traitor for his stance against the war.
-But he said he still reveres soldiers and their service.
+Millantz said people called him a traitor for his stance against the war.
+But he said he still revered soldiers and their service.
 "I love the soldiers I served with," he said.
 "They're some of the greatest, finest Americans in the world.

 "I'm still a soldier, and always will be," he said.
-"I'm soldiering on and I'm not going to give up….
-It's been hard over the years coming to terms with what actually happened over there.
+"I'm soldiering on and I'm not going to give up."

 Return to What Killed Sergeant Gray